Envisioning Human Rights: The UDHR Photo Project

 In 2015, the community will select winning photos taken by students, faculty, staff, alumni, and members of the local community that display a visual interpretation of what human rights means, via online public voting on the Center's Facebook page.
 Winning photos will be displayed prominently at the Center and on the Center’s website.
 The 2015 UDHR Photo Project will culminate in a display of the winning photos at the Center's 25th Anniversary Celebration.

-The 2015 UDHR Photo Project will focus on the following human rights:
+The 2015 UDHR Photo Project is focused on the following human rights:

 Article 16 - Right to Marriage and Family